-On October 2nd, Rihanna released her Savage X Fenty lingerie fashion show, the second one to her previously highly praised 2018 show.
-The show included performances from many highly recognized artists, models, and collaborations with spectacular stylists and choreographers.
-Her shows are inclusive of all sizes, races, and identities.
-One aspect of the show stood out to the public in particular.
+On October 2nd, Rihanna unveiled her Savage X Fenty lingerie fashion show, following the highly acclaimed 2018 show.
+The event featured renowned artists, models, and collaborations with exceptional stylists and choreographers.
+Rihanna’s shows embrace inclusivity, celebrating individuals of all sizes, races, and identities.
+However, one aspect of the show drew significant attention.

-Rihanna went to the public and apologized for her ill-informed actions.
-Now, we must admit we are somewhat torn about the whole situation.
-I can understand that she was unaware of the sacred meaning, however, this excuse is worn out.
-In 2013, Rihanna posed in front of a Mosque in a private sector that is not open to the public.
-She posted a picture of herself in a hijab with women in the background dressed the same and captioned it: “Bitch stole my look”.
-Since this recent scandal, her post from the past has resurfaced due to an obvious reoccurrence of ignorant behavior.
+Rihanna publicly apologized for her uninformed actions, but we find ourselves conflicted about the entire situation.
+While we understand her lack of awareness regarding the sacred meaning, this excuse has worn thin.
+In 2013, Rihanna previously posed in front of a Mosque in a private area not accessible to the public.
+She shared a picture of herself wearing a hijab, alongside women dressed similarly, with the caption: “Bitch stole my look.”
+Following the recent scandal, this past post resurfaced, indicating a recurrence of ignorant behavior.